 I definitely think it’s a super fun way to make a full-time or part-time income online!

 Thank you so much Jessica for telling us all about how you started up, answering the question can you really make money selling on Amazon, and sharing your Amazon seller earnings.
 No doubt that you have inspired and helped so many people who want to sell on Amazon.

 I love that the whole family is involved, including your son.
 And I’m super impressed that he used his allowance money to turn $20 to $132 selling on Amazon.
-This is the kind of hands-on learning about money that I wish we were all taught growing up, very cool!
+This is the kind of hands-on learning about money that I wish we were all taught growing up.

-If you’re interested in selling on Amazon, you should definitely learn from the best and that is Jessica! ⇓
+If you’re interested in selling on Amazon, get started by learning from the best and that is Jessica ⇓